 Sometimes a point can be the endpoint of a line, if the line begins at a certain point and then stretches off to infinity from there.
-Two points show you where a line goes – one of the axioms or basic ideas of geometry is that there is a line that connects any two points, but only one line and no more.
-Three points, if you connect them with lines, make a triangle, and four points make a rectangle, or a trapezoid, or a rhombus (a quadrilateral).
+Two points show you where a line goes.
+One of the axioms or basic ideas of geometry is that there is a line that connects any two points, but only one line and no more.